mosajjal/dnsmonster/README.md

-  -printStatsDelay=10s: Duration to print capture and database stats -resultChannelSize=100000: Size of the result processor channel size -sampleRatio="1:1": Capture Sampling by a:b. eg sampleRatio of 1:100 will process 1 percent of the incoming packets -saveFullQuery=false: Save full packet query and response in JSON format -serverName="default": Name of the server used to index the metrics.
+  -printStatsDelay=10s: Duration to print capture and database stats -resultChannelSize=100000: Size of the result processor channel size -sampleRatio="1:1": Capture Sampling by a:b. eg sampleRatio of 1:100 will process 1 percent of the incoming packets -saveFullQuery=false: Save full packet query and response in JSON format.
+Will respect maskSize -serverName="default": Name of the server used to index the metrics.
   -skipDomainsFile="": Skip outputing domains matching items in the CSV file path.
 Can accept a URL (http:// or https://) or path
   -skipDomainsFileType="csv": skipDomainsFile type.
 Options: csv and hashtable.
 Hashtable is ONLY fqdn, csv can support fqdn, prefix and suffix logic but it's much slower